 More people are opting for vegan diet for seven or 30 days, reveals the Vegan Society.
+"The third factor, which is more unusual, is environmental reasons such as global warning or deforestation," she added.

 The temporary menu of people, who pledge to vegan, consists of animal-free products or by-products.